GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

 # Bank of Anthos Minikube Quickstart

 ##
-This tutorial shows you how to deploy the Bank of Anthos app to a local Kubernetes cluster using [minikube](https://minikube.sigs.k8s.io/docs/) on Cloud Shell.
+This tutorial shows you how to deploy the Bank of Anthos app to a Kubernetes cluster.

+You'll be able to run Bank of Anthos on:
+- a local **[minikube](https://minikube.sigs.k8s.io/docs/)** cluster, which comes built in to the Cloud Shell instance
+- a **[Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine)** cluster using a new or existing [Google Cloud Platform project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)

 Let's get started!

-## Start minikube
+## Kubernetes cluster setup

+Set up a Kubernetes cluster using the instructions below for either **minikube** or **GKE**.

+---
+### Minikube

 Minikube creates a local Kubernetes cluster on Cloud Shell.